Contexts¶

 });

-intent("Count how many times I've said yes", p =>{
+intent("Count the number of times I've said yes", p =>{

-p.play("Sure, Let's go");
+p.play("Sure, let's go");

 p.then(countContext);